shoshinflamingo/KataArchitecture2025/4-decisions (ADRs)/0004-allow-candidates-to-appeal-a-small-set-of-questions.md

 * Grading doesn't match explanation
 * Explanation considered wrong.
 * Other
-  We should always allow a text section.
+  We should always allow a text section to explain the problems.

+However, we noted that we could combine this option with both AI as a judge and manual evaluation.
+This will be the topic for [ADR 0004](0005-add-ai-as-a-judge-to-double-check-short-anwsers-grading.md).

 ## Consequences (Trade-Offs)